slzhao/ExonDel/README.md

     perl ExonDel.pl -i bamfileList -o outputDirectory [-g geneList] [-c configFile] [-t threads]

 	-i	input bam filelist     Required.
 Input file.
-It should be a file listing all analyzed bam files.
+It should be a file listing all analyzed bam files and their paths.
 	-o	output directory       Required.
 Output directory for ExonDel result.
 If the directory doesn't exist, it would be created.
 	-g	selected gene list     Optional.
 Genes interested.
 If specified, Only these genes will be analyzed by ExonDel.
 	-c	config file            Optional.
 If not specified, ExonDel.cfg in ExonDel directory will be used.